AMDESE/AMDSEV/README.md

 <a name="faq-4"></a>
  * <b>How to increase SWIOTLB limit?</b>

  When SEV is enabled, all the DMA operations inside the guest are performed in shared memory.
 The Linux kernel uses the SWIOTLB bounce buffer for DMA operations inside an SEV guest.
-A guest panic will occur if the kernel runs out of SWIOTLB memory.
+A guest panic can occur if the kernel runs out of SWIOTLB memory.
 The Linux kernel defaults to 64MB of SWIOTLB memory.
 It is recommended to increase the SWIOTLB memory size to 512MB.
 This can be done by appending the following to the kernel command line (edit /etc/defaults/grub):

 ```
 GRUB_CMDLINE_LINUX_DEFAULT=".... swiotlb=262144"